yousefsaad12/Contact-App/README.md

 1. Navigate to [http://localhost:yourport](http://localhost:yourport) in your web browser.

 2. Explore the features, add contacts, and manage your contact list efficiently.

-3. [Include any additional usage instructions or features here.]

 ## Data Validation